equilibri0/setup-terraspace/README.md

 ## Prerequisites

-This action requires the `ruby/setup-ruby` action to be run before it.
-Here's an example:
+This action has the following prerequisites:

+- Homebrew: The `Homebrew/actions/setup-homebrew@master` action should be run before this action to set up Homebrew.
+- Ruby: The `ruby/setup-ruby@v1` action should be run before this action to install Ruby.

+Here's an example workflow that includes the required prerequisites:

 ```
     steps:
       - name: Checkout
         uses: actions/checkout@v3

+      - name: Set up Homebrew
+        uses: Homebrew/actions/setup-homebrew@master

       - name: Install Ruby
         uses: ruby/setup-ruby@v1
         with: